-- 1. There is a requirement that authorization of uses be based upon the individual merits.
-Thus, some decisions must be particular to a patent. - 2.
+- 1. There is a general requirement that "authorization of such use shall be considered on its individual merits.2 - Thus, some decisions must be based upon the facts relevant to the patented invention. - 2.
 There is a general requirement that efforts first be made to "to obtain authorization from the right holder on reasonable commercial terms and conditions." - 3.
 The requirement for prior negotiation on "reasonable commercial terms and conditions" is waived in three special cases. - a.
-Public non-commercial use, - b.
-National emergency or other circumstances of extreme urgency, or - c.
-Where such use is permitted to remedy a practice determined after judicial or administrative process to be anti-competitive. - 4.
-There is a general rule that when governments authorise non-voluntary use of a patent, they must provide patent owners "adequate remuneration," for the "circumstances of each case, taking into account the economic value of the authorization." - 5.
-The need to correct anti-competitive practices may be taken into account in determining the amount of remuneration. - 6.
-When a non-voluntary licence is issued to allow the exploitation of a patent (the second patent) that cannot be exploited without use of another patent (the first patent), the owner of the first patent is entitled to a cross-license to the second patent on "reasonable terms,." - 7.
-Any decision relating to compensation must be subject to judicial or other independent review by a distinct higher authority."
+Public non-commercial use,4 - b.
+National emergency or other circumstances of extreme urgency,5 or - c.
+Where such use is permitted to remedy a practice determined after judicial or administrative process to be anti-competitive.6 - 4.
+There is a general rule that when governments authorize non-voluntary use of a patent, they must provide patent owners "adequate remuneration," for the "circumstances of each case, taking into account the economic value of the authorization." - 5.
+The need to correct anti-competitive practices may be taken into account in determining the amount of remuneration.8 - 6.
+When a non-voluntary license is issued to allow the exploitation of a patent (the second patent) that cannot be exploited without use of another patent (the first patent), the owner of the first patent is entitled to a cross-license to the second patent on "reasonable terms,.." - 7.
+Any decision relating to remuneration must be subject to judicial or other independent review by a distinct higher authority."10